I know I need help planning for my care and housing as life goes on, but where do I start?

 Need more help planning for your aging family member?
 Empowerline is here for you

 If you’re still not sure where to start, empowerline is here to help.
-Our counselors can help you understand what long-term service options are available and how the cost of those services are covered.
+Our counselors can help you understand what long-term service options are available and how the cost of those services is covered.

 Additional resources to help plan for long-term services and supports for yourself or your loved one